Elissa, Media Administrator

 • Leads a normal healthy lifestyle

-A week before my 20th birthday I had the majority of my large colon removed laparoscopically by Mr Fraiz, Consultant Colorectal Surgeon at St Marks who performed one of the first Colectomy which left me with around 10cm of remaining colon.
+A week before my 20th birthday I had most of my large colon removed laparoscopically by Mr Fraiz, Consultant Colorectal Surgeon at St Marks who performed one of the first Colectomy which left me with around 10cm of remaining colon.

-“Ever since then I have been for a Sigmoidoscopy every six months.
+“Ever since then I have been for a Sigmoidoscopy every year.
 Since my operation life has gone on as normal, nothing has changed.”

 I understand how hard a diagnosis like this can be for young people as it can feel quite isolating, sometimes embarrassing, but it doesn’t have to be!
-This is why I hope to develop more platforms for young people to express their worries and for PolyPeople to support them in any way they might need.
+This is why I hope to develop more platforms for young people to express their worries and support them.
 As a young woman, in considering the future I had many questions regarding fertility, as FAP is a familial condition.
+This is the sort of information that we can provide.

 I haven’t experienced any major changes in day to day living and I believe that turning up regularly for checks is vital to keeping as well informed and up to date as possible.
-Nothing is ever as bad as it seems and I hope through PolyPeople we can help as many people as possible to give them the support they need so it isn’t as much of a taboo!
+Nothing is ever as bad as it seems, and I hope through Polyposis Support, we can help as many people as possible to give them the support they need so it isn’t as much of a taboo!